-There are 3 designated Local Economic Areas in Mersea as shown on the Policies Map that will continue to be safeguarded for this use.
-Any future development proposals at these sites will be required to comply with policies EG4.
+There are three existing designated Local Economic Areas in Mersea as shown on the policies map that will continue to be safeguarded for this use.
+Any future development proposals at these sites will be required to comply with policies SG4.
+This policy should be read in conjunction with the generic Neighbourhood Planning Policy SG8 and the West Mersea Neighbourhood Plan, once adopted.